ThomasBullock/RomaDoro-Clock/README.md

 ## Notes

-Used nested flexboxs for layout
+Used nested flexboxes for layout.

 ## Folder Structure